Reading and Language Arts

 Weekly review of the rule that the vowel is short if it is followed by a consonant, long if it’s not, solidifies sounding accuracy and speeds up that CLICK of recognition, as the word patterns and predictability of vowel sounds become automatic.
 Humorous rhymes and actions provide interesting ways to spice up what could be rather dull.
 Teaching phonics and sounding strategies enables children to be independent readers.

 Reading Comprehension: Second-grade students use Macmillan Literature-Based Reading Activities to help spark discussions on setting, plot, character, and point of view.
-Through the year, we look for main ideas and details in each of five or six books we work on in depth.
-The vocabulary extension, interpretation of what is in the book (and also what is between the lines), and simple recall, stretch into extrapolation, making Friday a very interesting day for exploring ideas with classmates who have diverse perspectives to share.
+Through the year, we look for main ideas and details in each of three or four books we work on in depth.
+The vocabulary extension, interpretation of what is in the book (and also what is “between the lines”), and simple recall, stretch into extrapolation, making Friday a very interesting day for exploring ideas with classmates who have diverse perspectives to share.

 The third-grade readers participate in a literature program, reading novels while learning to analyze what they have read.
 The focus is on sequencing plot, summarizing events, describing characters, identifying and describing setting, and formulating opinions.
 The literature analysis assignments often integrate reading, art, writing, speaking, and performance skills.